raycast/extensions/extensions/file-ai/README.md

     - Search and run custom File AI commands
 - Summarize Selected Files
     - Summarize the contents of selected text files, PDFs, images, audio files, and more.
-- Compare Selected Files
-    - Compare and contrast the contents of selected files.
-- Assess File Overlap
-    - Assess the overlap in ideas between the contents of two or more selected files.
-- Identify Selected Files
-    - Get a quick overview of the purpose and usage of a file.
-- Summarize Spoken Audio
-    - Summarize the spoken word content of audio files.
 - File AI Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
 - Import File AI Commands